LightningX VPN Logo

 This command connects to the MySQL database server running on your local machine.

-You can map a custom domain name to 127.0.0.1 by editing your system’s hosts file.
-This is useful for testing websites with custom domain names locally.
+You can also map any domain name to 127.0.0.1 by editing your system’s hosts file.

 For example: 127.0.0.1 unwantedwebsite.com